 At the end of each module is a summative quiz that you may take a maximum of two times.
 If you pass, you have mastered the module and you should go on to the next one.
 These summative quiz scores will count towards your grade.
 If you don’t pass, you should review the content again, and if you still don’t feel comfortable, see me for help before retaking the module quiz a second time.

 The purpose of the modules is to help you master the content.
-The purpose is not to earn points towards your grade, though you will do that too.
+The purpose is not to grade you, though you will earn points towards your grade when you take the module quizzes.
 You can work through the content at your own pace, but you should try to complete the modules by each exam.
-In other words, if the first exam covers modules 1-4, you should complete the 4 modules before the exam.
+In other words, if the first exam covers modules 1-4, you should complete the 4 modules before the exam because that’s the material that will be on the exam.
 The relevant module quizzes will close before each exam so don’t ask to complete a quiz after the exam was taken.
 Since the purpose of the quizzes is to help your learning, taking quizzes after the exam makes no sense.

 - In addition to the Waymaker modules, I will sometimes assign other readings which you’ll be able to find under the “Readings” tab on the header bar.